-For the purposes of analysis in this EA, the following assumptions were made, based on the currently best available scientific data from the NPS and the FWC on current populations and past harvests in the Preserve:
+For the purposes of analysis in this EA, the following assumptions were made for alternative 3, based on the currently best available scientific data from the NPS and the FWC on current populations and past harvests in the Preserve.
+These assumptions would result in "no change from current management direction" in the Preserve.

-- All current general rules and regulations for hunting in the Preserve would apply Preserve-wide, including the Addition (see appendix C) - Season lengths, dates, and hours would be the same as currently allowed in the Bear Island Unit (see appendix C) - Current bag and possession limits would continue to apply Preserve-wide, including the Addition - Host hunter and guest must share all bag and possession limits - Deer Daily limit of one, annual limit of two (all seasons combined) - Feral hog Daily limit of one, annual limit of two (all seasons combined) - Turkey Daily limit of one, season limit of two, possession limit of two - Gray squirrel, quail and rabbit Daily limit of 12, possession limit of 24 for each - Raccoon, opossum, armadillo, beaver, coyote, skunk, and nutria - No bag limits - Bobcat and otter Prohibited - Migratory birds Consistent with current migratory bird hunting regulations - Deer hunting in the Addition would be limited to bucks-only harvest with at least one five-inch antler - Deer hunting in the Northeast Addition and Western Addition would be limited to a maximum of one quota permit per 194 acres16
+- All current general rules and regulations for hunting in the Preserve would apply Preserve-wide, including the Addition (as described in the "Elements Common to All Alternatives, Hunting Rules and Regulations" section in chapter 2) - Season lengths, dates, and hours would be the same as currently allowed in the Bear Island Unit (see appendix C) - Current bag and possession limits would continue to apply Preserve-wide, including the Addition - Deer hunting in the Addition would be limited to bucks-only harvest with at least one five-inch antler - Deer hunting in the Northeast Addition and Western Addition would be limited to a maximum of one quota permit per 194 acres21